 Once the patch is in place, you can configure your router according to our port configuration standards, using the previously provided IP details.
+Please note that you will be in the testing VLAN first.
 Once you are done, you can contact us to check the configuration and be moved to the peering LAN.
 A quick overview:

 - Our peering LAN is set up with an L3 MTU of 1500 bytes.

 - All media must be forced to the correct speed (i.e. no auto negotiation).

 - No link-local protocols are enabled (such as LLDP, CDP, STP, flow-control).

 - Your interface does not send out any broad/multicast traffic except for valid ARP and ND (but not ND router advertisements).

 - Your interface only sends out packets with the following ethertypes: 0x0800 (IPv4), 0x0806 (ARP) 0x86DD (IPv6).

 - Your interface does not reply to any ARP request except your IPv4 address.